ilidio-costa/ilidio-costa.github.io/pages/project-niti.md

 **Project:** Master's Dissertation | **Tools:** Python, ImageJ, SEM, EBSD | **Material:** Nitinol (NiTi)

-> [!WARNING]
+{: .notice--danger}
-> These work is results are protected, thus can not be shared
+**Restricted Access:** This work contains protected results and cannot be fully shared.

 ## 1. The Engineering Challenge
 Processing Nitinol (NiTi) via Laser Powder Bed Fusion (L-PBF) is challenging due to its sensitivity to thermal history.
 The goal was to minimize porosity while preserving the shape memory effect.